DylanMeeus/springboot_jwt_blog/_posts/2015-12-22-securing-your-nodebots-with-json-web-tokens.markdown

 Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VyIjoidGVzdCIsImlhdCI6MTQ0NjUyNDM5NH0.NDlWo8qunNFJvU9GGTeniAfUxwV0z38LhgkN57m-hvI
 ```

 Want to learn even more about JWT tokens before getting started?
-Check out Auth0's [extensive documentation on the subject at JWT.io](http://jwt.io)
+Check out Auth0's [extensive documentation on the subject at JWT.io](http://jwt.io).
+You can also read about the different ways to sign JWT's in [this blog post.](https://auth0.com/blog/2015/12/17/json-web-token-signing-algorithms-overview/)

 ## Using JWT for request authentication